hpierre74/BCM-Interview/README.md

   * BUY: only returns the orders that have a type set to BUY
   * ALL: return all the data, regardless of the type

 The `page` query string attribute starts from 0.
+If you omit the `page` parameter, then all the data will be returned (that's what you need to call for the charts).
 All pages returned by the API contain ten elements.

+The API can be started by running `npm start` from the api folder.
+Don't forget to run `npm install` before that.

 The API can be started by running `npm start` from the api folder.
 Don't forget to run `npm install` before that.